-BUS 412 Organizational Leadership
+BUS 412 Organizational Leadership (Cross-Listed with ORL 412)

 Course identifies leadership styles and explores findings on leadership and corporate culture based on research by behavioral scientists and experts in the field of management.
 Course focuses on interpersonal and group processes that can facilitate organizational change.
 Topical focus is on motivation, perception, communication, decision-making, and leadership as they relate to the role of the manager within an organization.
-Prerequisite: BUS 318.
+Prerequisite: BUS 318 or ORL 318.
 (T, 5, 8)